SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 14.1 In general, we will discuss any child protection concerns with parents/carers before approaching other agencies, and will seek their consent to making a referral to another agency.
 Appropriate staff will approach parents/carers after consultation with the Designated Safeguarding Lead.
 However there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child.

-14.2 Parents/carers will be informed about our safeguarding policy through: (Examples: school prospectus, website, newsletter etc.)
+14.2 Parents/carers will be informed about our safeguarding policy through: website

-15.1 We work in partnership with other agencies in the best interests of the children.
-The school will, where necessary, liaise with the school nurse and doctor, and make referrals to children’s social care.
-Referrals should be made by the Designated Safeguarding Lead to the Children’s Advice Support Service (CASS) – 0121 303 1888.
-Where the child already has a safeguarding social worker, the request for service should go immediately to the social worker involved, or in their absence to their team manager.
+15.1 We work in partnership with other agencies to promote the best interests of our children as a top priority in all decisions and actions that affect them.
+The school will, where necessary, liaise with these agencies and make requests for support from children’s social care.
+These requests will be made by the Designated Safeguarding Lead to the Children’s Advice Support Service (CASS) – 0121 303 1888.
+Where the child already has a safeguarding social worker or family support worker, the request for support should go immediately to the team involved, or in their absence to their team manager.

 15.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school held data and intelligence to the discussion so that the best interests of the child are met